1Gian/User-Experience-/README.md

 #### Thinking +

-What produces the desing we produce.
+What produces the desing we produce.<br>
-Diary studies are great for capturing interactions with a product or service which play out over time.
+Diary studies are great for capturing<br>
+interactions with a product<br>
+or service which play out over time.

-keeping things alitle to easy with paper based diary studies followed by exit interviews and always been pleased with the results.
+keeping things alitle to easy with paper<br>
+based diary studies followed by exit interviews <br>
+and always been pleased with the results.

 ####Few things I learned :